So you’ve got 3 weeks in Colombia…YEAH BUDDY!

 Rafting on Rio Suarez level 5 rapids is not for the faint of heart…but it’s a blast!

-Before getting in the raft, your tour company will sit down and give detailed instructions on how to stay safe on the river (pay close attention, please).
+Before getting in the raft, your tour company will sit down and give detailed instructions on how to stay safe on the river.
+(Pay close attention so you don’t fall into the river like my little brother did!)

 This was my first rafting experience, and it’s one I’ll never forget.